Learner's permit: Alberta

+Drivers with the Class 7 GDL licence must hold said license for one year before upgrading at which point a driver will be able take a road test if they are 16 years of age or older.
+If they pass, they become eligible to upgrade their licence to a Class 5 GDL.
+A Class 5 GDL licence carries some of the same restrictions as the Class 7 licence, but no longer requires a fully licensed Class 5 non-GDL driver in the passenger seat.
+Once the person becomes 18 and holds the Class 5 GDL license for at least 2 years, they can transition their licence to a full class 5 licence without having to take a road test again.

 France

-In France, there is Graduated driver licensing for people between the ages of 15 and 17 and half, for B Driving licence.
+In France, there is a graduated driver licensing program for people between the ages of 15 and 17 and half, for the B driving licence.
 There are some restrictions: for instance, a fully qualified driver must accompany the learner.

 At age 18, the learner's permit can apply to a normal driving license, that it can pass more easily due to its previous experience; additionally, the length of the probation period (or permis probatoire) is lowered to two years.

 This graduated driver licensing is valid only within France; thus one cannot use it to cross borders.

 For people over 18, there is a system similar to Graduated driver licensing, but the rules are slightly different: for instance there is no reduction from three to two years for the probation licence.

 Furthermore, once receiving a full driving license for the first time, the following restrictions apply for two or three years, known as permis probatoire: